PLEASE NOTE: INFORMATION ON THIS PAGE HAS BEEN UPDATED AS OF 6/16/20.

 When and where can I sign up?

 All audition information and the sign-up are ONLINE ONLY.
 Use the link below to access the online sign-up to secure an audition time.
-Auditions take place in Lab East (Room 263) in the Music Building.
+Auditions take place in Lab East (Room 263) in the Music Building, and the callback will be in Room 262, with proper social distancing in both venues.
+We ask all auditionees to wear a mask as you enter the room for your audition, and only remove it when you’re ready to sing.

-I work on Monday nights, so I won't be able to be there for the call-back audition time.
+I work on Sunday nights, so I won't be able to be there for the collective audition time.
 Can you just put me in a group anyway?

-No. We need to hear everyone sing in various combinations with other voices in order to form the best possible quality of ensembles.
-We reserve the right to make exceptions on an individual basis if necessary, but will only consider such an exception in either an emergency or other immovable situation; job scheduling is NOT immovable, so you should make plans in advance to arrange to be there for that evening, just like you will have to do in order to accommodate other aspects of being a committed member of this (or any) ensemble in which you participate.
+Possibly, but I cannot guarantee that, so you should make plans in advance to arrange to be there for that evening, just like you will have to do in order to accommodate other aspects of being a committed member of this (or any) ensemble in which you participate.
 If there is a legitimate reason why that's impossible for you, we will expect that you'll contact us well in advance to discuss your situation.

 What will I have to do in my solo audition?